Playground Accident Lawyer

 If an aggressive playmate purposely pushes your child off the equipment, resulting in an injury, you could have cause to seek damages.
 In such a situation, you may wish to weigh the total financial cost of your child’s damages against the value of your relationship with the perpetrator’s family before taking legal action.
 Sometimes an agreement between friends will satisfy the parties involved.
 If not, you are legally entitled to seek compensation.

 City governments or public school districts are often responsible for maintaining playgrounds.
 While some states prohibit lawsuits against such entities, California does allow it.
 Legal action against a municipal government or public school district is subject to specific requirements, which your playground accident attorney can help you meet.
 Also, public entities are likely to have legal teams that deal with personal injury cases, and you need an experienced legal advocate of your own to negotiate the full compensation you are entitled to by law.

-If you need a playground accident lawyer in Southern California, call 888-292-8888 or submit our online contact form.
-Our compassionate staff at Rizio Law Firm is ready to help you obtain compensation for your child and your family.
+If you need a playground accident lawyer in California, call 888-292-8888 or submit our online contact form.
+Our compassionate staff at Rizio Lipinsky is ready to help you obtain compensation for your child and your family.
 Schedule your free consultation today.

 - This article should only be used for informational purposes.
 It does not constitute legal advice, and it does not create an attorney-client relationship with anyone.
 If you need legal advice, please consult an attorney in your community.